jkkummerfeld/pathing/corners/readme.txt

 make:		'make all' compiles all source files and
-			'make clean' removes /bin and all .class files in the current folder 'make test' runs the search on a randomly generated 64 x 64 map 100 times
+			'make clean' removes /bin and all .class files in the current folder 'make test' runs the search on 100 times on each of the following: a randomly generated 64 x 64 map with 4 x 4 blocks maps/checkers.txt with 5 x 5 blocks
+				maps/hhlarge.txt with 5 x 5 blocks
+				maps/bullseye.txt with 5 x 5 blocks from the bottom-right to the center